Understanding Faiss (Facebook AI Similarity Search)

 The search, executed through Faiss, returns the nearest neighbors and their distances from the search vector.
 The k-parameter in the search function of this library indicates the number of most similar vectors that will be returned for each query vector.

-During a Faiss search, the library computes the distance between vectors using the squared Euclidean distance (L2) metric.
+During a Faiss search, the library computes the distance between vectors using the squared Euclidean (L2) distance metric.

 Analyzing and Sorting Results

-Balancing Speed and Accuracy in Faiss
+Balancing Speed and Accuracy in Faiss: Parameter Tuning

-Faiss permits users to fine-tune search-time parameters to optimize the balance between accuracy and search time, offering an automatic tuning mechanism for some of Faiss index types.
+Faiss permits users to fine-tune search-time parameters to optimize the balance between accuracy and search time, offering an automatic tuning mechanism for some of its index types.
 By adjusting the parameters, you can find a balance between speed and accuracy that is suitable for your use case.

 Text Classification and Clustering